fenqiling/fenqiling.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Fellow in Neurology Artificial Intelligence at the Mayo Clinic, where I collaborate with Dr. [Hugo Botha](https://www.mayo.edu/research/faculty/botha-hugo-m-b-ch-b/bio-20452613) to apply deep learning models for monitoring neurodegenerative diseases, particularly frontotemporal dementia, through remote voice recordings.
-My work focuses on tracking subtle speech changes that may serve as early indicators of cognitive decline, aiming to develop a non-invasive, cost-effective method for continuous disease monitoring.
+I am a Research Fellow in Neurology Artificial Intelligence at Mayo Clinic, where I collaborate with [Dr. Hugo Botha](https://www.mayo.edu/research/faculty/botha-hugo-m-b-ch-b/bio-20452613) to apply deep learning models for monitoring neurodegenerative diseases, particularly frontotemporal dementia, through remote voice recordings.

 Before joining Mayo Clinic, I was a Postdoctoral Fellow in the Department of Linguistics at Simon Fraser University.
-I hold a PhD in Linguistics from the University of Florida, where I was mentored by Dr. [Ratree Wayland](https://slam.lin.ufl.edu/people/ratree-wayland/).
+I hold a PhD in Linguistics from the University of Florida, where I was mentored by [Dr. Ratree Wayland](https://slam.lin.ufl.edu/people/ratree-wayland/).

 My research spans speech production and perception, computational modeling, and using speech as biomarkers.
 Alongside my work in neurodegenerative diseases, I explore the expression and perception of [vocal emotions](/projects/1_project/) across different languages, aiming to enhance our understanding of emotional communication.
 I also investigate [phonetic variation](/projects/3_project/) in accented Mandarin through advanced deep/machine learning models.